Thawing Quintessence: Priors, evidence, and likely trajectories: Thawing quintessence priors

+(Note that in disfavored cases corresponding to $f \gtrsim 1$, one instead finds that $\eta_0 \approx f^{-2} \lesssim 1$, so these models are not relevant to our analysis of the spiky regime.)
 Treating $f$ as a scale parameter of the model that can take on values across many orders of magnitude (as in the string axiverse; see, \emph{e.g.,} Ref. \cite{mehta_superradiance_2021}), we can assign to it a Jeffreys prior scaling as $1/f$.
 The prior on $\eta_0$ will thus similarly obey

 Moreover, given a fixed value of $f$, the equation of state in this scenario is set by \cite{shlivko_tcc}

 Taking the initial field value to have been uniformly distributed, and allowing the field to have scaled up by a fixed multiplicative factor during the DE-dominated phase (where $\ln\epsilon$, and hence $\ln\varphi$, evolve linearly in $N$), we conclude that the present-day field value is also uniformly distributed.
 As a result, the present-day equation of state $\epsilon_0 \propto \varphi_0^2$ given a fixed value of $\eta_0$ is distributed as